JiriHoffmann/react-native-clusterer/README.md

 # React-native-clusterer

-React Native clustering library using a c++ implementation of [supercluster](https://github.com/mapbox/supercluster) and JSI bindings for up to 10x faster intial point loading times than its JavaScript counterpart.
+React Native clustering library using a c++ implementation of [supercluster](https://github.com/mapbox/supercluster) and JSI bindings for up to 10x faster initial point loading times than its JavaScript counterpart.

-Check out example for speed comparisons.
+Check out the example for speed comparisons.

 ## Installation